ctrlaltdan/ctrlaltdan.github.io/_posts/2017-11-20-why-so-many-merge-conflicts.md

 In fact, this is from the documentation:

 <info>
-    -p

-    --preserve-merges
+    <p>-p</p>
+    <p>--preserve-merges</p>

-    Recreate merge commits instead of flattening the history by replaying commits a merge commit introduces.
-Merge conflict resolutions or manual amendments to merge commits are not preserved.
+    <p>Recreate merge commits instead of flattening the history by replaying commits a merge
+    commit introduces.
+Merge conflict resolutions or manual amendments to merge commits are not preserved.</p>

-    This uses the --interactive machinery internally, but combining it with the --interactive option explicitly is generally not a good idea unless you know what you are doing.
+    <p>This uses the --interactive machinery internally, but combining it with the --interactive option
+    explicitly is generally not a good idea unless you know what you are doing.</p>
 </info>

 There's a far less complex way achieving the same end result.